qdenya/crm-users/README.md

 # CRM Users

-Brief description of your project.
+Output of information from the source https://jsonplaceholder.typicode.com/users.
+It is possible to open a modal window with additional information and to delete the user, as well as reset to the original settings.

 ## Installation

-1. Clone the repository: `git clone <https://github.com/qdenya/crm-users.git>`
+1. Clone the repository: `git clone https://github.com/qdenya/crm-users.git`
 2. Install dependencies: `npm install`

 ## Usage